KollegDev/KollegHP/README.md

 ## How to submit your page(s)

-Create a **Pull request** for your fork.
+Commit your page into the **development branch**.
-Before publishing your Pull Request we recommend that you use the Tailwind VSCode Plugin [Headwind](https://marketplace.visualstudio.com/items?itemName=heybourn.headwind) to format your code accordingly.
+Before you push your project we recommend that you use the Tailwind VSCode Plugin [Headwind](https://marketplace.visualstudio.com/items?itemName=heybourn.headwind) to format your code accordingly.
 It automatically sorts your classes and removes duplicates.
-Your pull will then be reviewed.
-If everything is okay, it will be merged into the main (master) branch.

-**Your Pull Request/Commit should contain:**
+**Your push should contain:**

-- No images/audio/video
-- Lorem Ipsum as placeholder text
-- English text only if not possible otherwise
+- English text only if not possible otherwise (Push description)
+- Link to DevOps task (#Tasknumber)